 When Flo spoke up recently, we heard from an East Coast Minimalist Artsy Cousin.
-Here again is one of the outfits she put together.

 On the other hand, here’s a Northern California version I’d assembled before Flo sent me her portfolio.
 Somewhat more rustic, more eclectic, more casual, as are many Northern Californians.
 But the common Artsy thread shows through.
 Kaftan is clearly the uber-meme of the species, along with sandals of one sort or another.
 I suppose toes are rather Artsy, if you think about it.

 Now take a look at Texan Artsy Cousin style, kindly sent at my request by Jill, of Stella’s Roar.
 Yes, Texas does allow Artsy Cousins to cross the border.
 In fact I’m very fond of Texas.
 Houston has a great artsy culture, driven I believe by its museums, and I hear that Austin is Northern California’s spiritual cousin.
 But I digress.